Lucie Šafářová: 2019-2024: Retirement & comeback

 On 10 November 2018, Šafářová announced she would retire from the singles and doubles at the Australian Open.
 She stated, the decision was based on her health issues.
 However, on 4 January 2019, she announced that due to body ailments, she would be pulling out of the Australian Open and her farewell tournament would come at a later date.
 In March 2019, she stated her final tournament would be at the Prague Open.
 However, she later said that she would retire at the 2019 French Open.
 She partnered there with Dominika Cibulková, and they lost in the first round 4–6, 0–6 to Sofia Kenin and Andrea Petkovic.

 In 2023, she entered the tournament Internationaux de Reims-Champagne and won her first-round match but later withdrew from playing because participating in the tournament by the rules was qualified as “official comeback to professional tennis” which this, by her words, wasn’t.

-She returned to the WTA Tour at the 2024 Prague Open as a wildcard pair partnering Bethanie Mattek-Sands and reached the final where they lost to top seeds Barbora Krejčíková and Kateřina Siniaková.
+She returned to the WTA Tour at the 2024 Prague Open as a wildcard pair partnering Mattek-Sands and reached the final where they lost to top seeds Barbora Krejčíková and Kateřina Siniaková.